codenotary/immudb/docs/learn-about-immudb/core-concepts.md

 # Concepts

-Download [immudb short research paper (opens new window)](https://codenotary.com/technologies/immudb/) to have a conceptual understanding of the technical foundations of immudb.
+Download the [immudb short research paper (opens in new window)](https://codenotary.com/technologies/immudb/) to learn about the technical foundations of immudb.

+[//]: # "update this to include missing content"

 ### Adding data <a href="#adding-data" id="adding-data"></a>

-This section is not yet ready for immudb 0.9.
-We are working on it in order to improve it and we are close to deliver.
-Stay tuned!
+This section is not yet ready.

 ### Checking data consistency <a href="#checking-data-consistency" id="checking-data-consistency"></a>

-This section is not yet ready for immudb 0.9.
-We are working on it in order to improve it and we are close to deliver.
-Stay tuned!
+This section is not yet ready.

 ### State signature <a href="#state-signature" id="state-signature"></a>